 Thomas, Donna, Tricia McCabe & Kirrie Ballard (2014).
 Rapid Syllable Transitions (ReST) Treatment for Childhood Apraxia of Speech: The Effect of Lower Dose Frequency.
 Journal of Communication Disorders.
 51, 29-42.

-Tomasello, Michael (2003) Origins of Human Communication.
+Tomasello, Michael (2003) Constructing a language: A usage-based theory of language acquisition.
 Harvard University Press

 Tomasello, Michael (2010) Origins of Human Communication.
 MIT Press